 Let’s start with the glaring problem with prequels.
 This topic is especially appropriate since this franchise is host to two prequels, this topic will come up again.
 The problem with prequels is that by definition, they have to back into whatever creative decisions were made by their predecessors.
 Unnecessarily, these film often find themselves finding explanations for things that would be far better if they remained unexplained.

 Directors Julien Maury and Alexandre Bustillo find a way to capture lightning in a bottle for the first 5 minutes of this film.
 I genuinely thought that I might be in for a fantastic time as the Sawyer family dismembers a hog-thief at their dinner table.
 However, they then proceed clobber all hope for a decent prequel in the head with a sledgehammer.
 The problem with this film couldn’t be more glaring.
-The writer, Seth M. Sherwood were not satisfied with a horror story.
-They needed to be clever by sandwiching multi-state polices chase coupled with a coming of age story.
+The writer, Seth M. Sherwood was not satisfied with a horror story.
+He needed to be clever by sandwiching multi-state polices chase coupled with a coming of age story.

-What they chose was a Breakfast Club meets Mickey narrative.
+What they chose was a Breakfast Club meets Mickey & Mallory narrative.
 Honestly. it’s insulting to think that fans would accept that the Leatherface’s legacy is a prison break that results in a police chase across Texas.
 If anything we gathered from the original Chainsaw, it is that Leatherface houses an infant’s brain in a monster’s body.
 It’s as if a backwoods cannibal family, and a 6’6″ man that wears the flesh of his victims as a mask was not crazy enough to carry a film, so we had to spice it all up.

 It is all a bit of a shame.
 The directors do manage to create some really cool imagery.
 Their depiction of a young Jed Sawyer playing the carcasses of dead animals is actually pretty innovative and awesome.
 Verna Sawyer, the matriarch played by Lili Taylor, threatened to save this otherwise ridiculous tale.
 She is cunning, calculated and mean to the core.
-The production team simply had to recognize what was working and rolled with it.
+The production team simply had to recognize what was working and roll with it.

-Despite its place on this list, from a pure movie making perspective, this film actually has some things going for it.
+Despite its place on this list, from a pure movie making perspective this film actually has some things going for it.
 The cinematography is actually quite good throughout the film.
 Quite frankly, the action and violence is pretty good as well.
 Still Leatherface (2017) strays way to many zip codes from the core of the Texas Chainsaw Mythology.
 Accordingly, it ranks pretty low in this list.